James Ralph: Satire, stage, and cultural journalism

 Title page of The Touch-Stone (1729), an anonymously published satirical pamphlet attributed to James Ralph.

 After the poor reception of Night and the backlash to Sawney, Ralph shifted from verse to topical satire—first in pamphlets and then on the stage.
 Helen Sand Hughes proposes that he may have travelled on the Continent, particularly in Holland.
 In 1728 he anonymously published The Touch-Stone, a satirical survey of London entertainments that has been credited with helping to shape Henry Fielding’s early burlesques, especially The Author’s Farce and Tom Thumb.
 Ralph and Fielding soon became friends: Ralph wrote the prologue to The Temple Beau (performed 2 February 1730), defending “Authors, like other men, who must live by Wit.”

 In April 1730, Ralph’s ballad opera The Fashionable Lady premiered at Goodman's Fields.
 It ran for nine nights and was revived during the summer.
 Styled after The Beggar’s Opera, it satirized the English stage, its managers, and the popularity of Italian opera.
 According to historian John Genest, the play was “not badly written.”

 Ralph’s later stage works included The Fall of the Earl of Essex (1731), an adaptation of John Banks’s The Unhappy Favourite, and The Cornish Squire (1734), based on Squire Trelooby.

 Title page of A Critical Review of the Publick Buildings, Statues and Ornaments in and about London and Westminster (1783 ed.), attributed to James Ralph.

 Concurrently with his stage work, Ralph became active in the London press.
-By early 1731 he was writing leaders for The Weekly Register and the The Daily Courant, and had become a principal writer at the Register.
+By early 1731 he was writing leaders for The Weekly Register and The Daily Courant, and had become a principal writer at the Register.
 In 1734 he expanded a serialised Weekly Register series into A Critical Review of the Publick Buildings, Statues and Ornaments in and about London and Westminster.
 Appearing soon after the Dunciad Variorum, the Review has been read as an effort to recover standing by courting elite endorsement through its dedication to Lord Burlington.
 Its combative tone, however, kept him a target for Grub-Street rivals, provoking attacks and replies in the Grub-Street Journal, the Weekly Miscellany, and the Universal Spectator.

 Between 1731 and 1737, London theatres have been described as partisan forums.
 Playwrights such as Ralph and Fielding—excluded from Sir Robert Walpole’s patronage—used burlesque and satire to criticise the ministry; prologues and epilogues often served as party broadsides, and managers viewed the major playhouses as venues for shaping public opinion.
 Ralph’s The Fall of the Earl of Essex was read as an allusion to Walpole, while Fielding’s The Author’s Farce, Tom Thumb, and Pasquin carried the attack further.